Skip to Content

 A 1906 watercolor fruit illustration of the Guava by Amanda Newton.

-Guava is often labeled as “super fruit” because it contains 4 times more vitamin C than orange, 3 times more proteins and 4 times more fiber than pineapple, 2 times more lycopene than tomato and slightly more potassium than a banana.
+Guava is often labelled as a “super fruit” because it contains four times more vitamin C than an orange, three times more proteins and fibre than pineapple, two times more lycopene than tomato and slightly more potassium than a banana.
 Guava juice is delicious and a family favourite.

 Botanical painting of pomegranate by Amanda Newton from the Pomological Watercolor Collection.